Who We Are

-As a 501(c)(3) nonprofit organization, FUSION owns and operates 20 transitional housing units and the Pete Andersen Family Center in Federal Way, a 90-bed emergency shelter for families with minor children in their care.
+As a 501(c)(3) nonprofit organization, FUSION owns and operates 20 transitional housing units and the Pete Andersen FUSION Family Center in Federal Way, a 90-bed emergency shelter for families with minor children in their care.

 The organization also owns the FUSION Décor Boutique store selling gently-used furnishings, and the Poverty Bay Café adjacent to the Boutique.
 These businesses provide funding for FUSION programs, create community awareness of the mission, and engage new volunteers.
 In development is a culinary and job skills training program at the Café that will provide gainful employment training opportunities for low-income adults.

 The goal for families in our shelter and transitional housing programs is to secure livable wage employment and a permanent home.
 FUSION provides dedicated case management and support services from professional advocates as keys to this success.